 When you make an account, Spotify asks you to enter your date of birth and your gender, and also choose a subscription level.
 This is because Spotify offers a paid version with extra perks called Spotify Premium, which you can try for a month for free when you first sign up.

 Once you have an account, all you need to do is download the Spotify app on the device of your choice, or open the browser player, and start listening!

 Is Spotify free?

 The basic version of Spotify is free, but this is because it’s ad-supported.
 You can still access the entire library of music and podcasts, but you’ll get frequent ad breaks in your listening sessions that can get irritating.

 You also only get a set number of song skips an hour, which isn’t great if you’re indecisive, and the audio quality is slightly lower than the Premium version.
 Oh, and you can only listen on shuffle, so no listening to an album in order to experience it as the artist intended.

 What is Spotify Premium?

 Spotify Premium is Spotify’s subscription-based paid service that comes with extra perks.
-The main benefit to Spotify Premium is that there are no ads interrupting your banging party playlist or favourite podcast.
+The main benefit of Spotify Premium is that there are no ads interrupting your banging party playlist or favorite podcast.
 The audio quality is slightly higher than the free version at 320kbit/s and you get more listening freedom with unlimited skips and no forced shuffling.